${desc_content} ${desc_content} Iraq 2026: Kurdistan Safe, Baghdad Not | Region Alert

 ISIS activity in rural Kirkuk Province remains a concern.
 The Hamrin mountains south and east of Kirkuk city provide terrain for insurgent cells.
 Attacks on roads between Kirkuk and Tikrit, and between Kirkuk and the Diyala border, occur monthly.

-7. Safe Corridors and Movement Planning
+7. What Are the Safe Corridors and Movement Routes?

 Iraq travel planning is fundamentally about corridor selection.
 The right route on the right day is manageable.
 The wrong route on the wrong day can be catastrophic.
 These are the primary corridors and their 2026 risk profiles.